Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Related work

 \section{Related work}

-For the 2D-3D alignment, diverse techniques using AE structure have been studied~\cite{myIROS2018,myICRA2019,marrnet,image2mesh,3D_GAN}.
-In this case, the encoder is composed of 2D convolutional layers to represent an observed 2D image into an abstract latent space, whereas the decoder consists of 3D convolutional layers to estimate the 3D shape from the latent space.
-Here, each pair of 2D encoder and 3D decoder shares an intermediate vector.
-In other words, these structures share the latent variables with each other, enabling the 2D-3D projection through the shared latent space.
-In this way, latent variables compressed from the 2D observation by the encoder can be converted to the 3D shape using the decoder.
+For the 3D-3D or 2D-3D estimation, diverse techniques have been studied~\cite{myIROS2018,myICRA2019,marrnet,image2mesh,3D_GAN, brock2016generative,zhang2021pvt,ran2021learning}.
+In this case, the network can be viewed as an AE structure by choosing any intermediate layer as the end of the encoder part; the encoder represents an observed 2D or 3D sensory data into an abstract latent space obtained from the intermediate layer, whereas the decoder estimates the 3D shape from the latent space.
+Here, each pair of encoder and decoder shares an intermediate vector and its latent space.
+In this way, latent variables compressed from the object observation by the encoder can be converted to the 3D shape using the decoder.
 We exploit such a characteristics of the AE structure to adopt it for data compression and data transmission specifically under a harsh network condition.

-For the benefit of faster data transfer, over compression can be performed, omitting partial data.
-For the case of the intentional over compression of latent variables, other dimensional reduction techniques such as Principal Component Analysis (PCA) have been applied~\cite{qu2002principal,ye2004gpca,rooshenas2010reducing}.
-In this case, however, the decoder trained with the encoder still focuses on the shared latent space which makes it challenging to apply such a decoder to the new latent space given by the other dimensional reduction methods.
-To cope with both accidental or intentional loss cases, it is desirable to make the AE to perform on the latent variables robustly against missing elements as well.